HIGHLIGHTS:

 mitigateaccess/ entry/ imports/ movement

-enhancedifferences/ power/ public support/ sovereignty/ stability
+enhancedifferences/ public support/ sovereignty/ stability

-restrictassortment/ the economy/ risks/ production/ the base
+restrictassortment/ the economy/ risks/ production

-scrutinypunishment/ to mitigate penalty/ risks/ losses/ competition
+scrutinypunishment/ penalty/ risks/ losses

 diversifyprices/ economy/ salaries/ morale